Skip to main content

 Be cautious with tap water

-While tap water is generally chlorinated, many locals and tourists prefer bottled water for drinking.
+Tap water is usually chlorinated, but most locals and visitors stick to bottled water for drinking.

 MEDIUM